gazebosim/docs/contributing.md

 possible, and use the coverage analysis tools as guide.
 If you have trouble writing a test please ask for help in your pull request.

-Ignition CMake provides build target called `make coverage` that produces a code coverage report.
+Gazebo CMake provides build target called `make coverage` that produces a code coverage report.
 You'll need to have [lcov](http://ltp.sourceforge.net/coverage/lcov.php) and [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) installed.

 1. In your `build` folder, compile with `-DCMAKE_BUILD_TYPE=Coverage`